cfpb/design-system/docs/pages/tags.md

 section: components
 status: Released
 description: Tags are used to label, organize, or categorize content.
-Tags can be used as a method of filtering data, to show items within a particular category.
+Tags can be used as a method of filtering data or to show items within a particular category.
 variation_groups:
   - variations:
       - variation_is_deprecated: false
         variation_name: Filter tag
-        variation_description: Fiilter tags...
+        variation_description: Display tags are used to display quick and useful category labels to the user.
+They are often used to display categories or active filters.
         variation_code_snippet: <ul class="o-multiselect_choices"><li
           data-option="option1"><button type="button"><label
           for="test_select__multiple-option1">Option 1<svg